 This indicator is a measure to identify inappropriate development in the flood plain and development that adversely affects water quality.

-There were no planning applications permitted contrary to advice of the Environment Agency during 2009/10.
+There were no planning applications permitted contrary to advice of the Environment Agency.

 Table 24 Planning Permissions Granted Contrary to Environment Agency Advice